 After the flow is finished, groups are yielded.
 Groups are lists of items, which have same keys returned from group_by.
 Each group's context (including empty one) is inserted into a list in context.group.
+If any element's context.output.changed is True, the final context.output.changed is set to True (and to False otherwise).
 The resulting context is updated with the intersection of groups" contexts.